Changissnz/nu_merchant_principal/README.md

 application.

-An interesting technique, given the name "<ins>passive-deconfliction scheme</ins>" in this section, is sometimes used in procedural functionings of an alliance.
+An interesting technique, given the name "<ins>passive-deconfliction scheme</ins>" in this section, is sometimes used by an alliance in their procedural functionings.